 Relaxing Music Artist Marcomé brings us deep in the moment with Zen Voices Meditation Chants.
 Blissful and profoundly relaxing, Zen Voices is a musical tale that envelops body & Soul.
 Marcomé's pure and sultry voices mingle graciously into nature's sounds and...

-Peace in my heart is my latest music song about dancing with life, caring for oneself and others.
+Peace in my heart is a love music song about dancing with life, caring for oneself and others.
 Slowly and gently, life brings us closer toward what we’re meant to become which is… Love!
 And that love to be fulfilling has to be unconditional.
 I sincerely wish you to...

 Enigma first caught my attention because of the Gregorian chants they integrated into their music, especially on their third album Le Roi est Mort, released in 1996.
 But I have to admit that my favorite CD remains McMxc A.D. in which they...